This entry is part 19 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-I only realized after I bought tickets that this place was intended for kids.
-First, it was very expensive for what I got ($36), which included a lot of gnomes and other fairy tale characters.
-Second, there were over 100 kids here for a field trip.
-(I forgot how loud kids are when they’re together.)
-When I mentioned this on my business school chat, my friend from Atlanta (not far from here) was like, “That place is for families.”
-Well, here I am, with my child, Bruno.
-I even came prepared rocking my pirate shirt.
+I only realized after buying tickets that Rock City is really meant for kids.
+First off, it was pricey for what I got, $36 for a lot of gnomes and fairy-tale characters.
+Second, the place was swarming with over a hundred kids on field trips.
+(I forgot how loud kids can be when they’re together.)
+When I mentioned this in my business school chat, a friend from Atlanta, who’s not far from here, replied, “That place is for families.”
+Well, here I am, with my “child,” Bruno.
+At least I came prepared, rocking my pirate shirt.

 After that, we visited Chattanooga.
-It holds historical significance primarily due to its pivotal role in the Civil War, notably during the battles of Lookout Mountain (mentioned earlier) and Missionary Ridge in 1863.
-These battles secured Union control of the city and facilitated further Union advances into the Deep South.
-The city’s post-war industrial development, particularly in iron and steel, further solidified its significance in the region’s economy.
+The city holds historical significance primarily because of its pivotal role in the Civil War, especially during the battles of Lookout Mountain (mentioned earlier) and Missionary Ridge in 1863.
+These victories secured Union control of the city and opened the way for further advances into the Deep South.
+Set along the Tennessee River, Chattanooga later grew into an important industrial hub, with iron and steel driving much of its post-war economy.

 Sadly, as I was parking at Renaissance Park, I hit the curb and damaged one of my tire’s sidewalls.
 I was prepared to replace it, but after dropping by two tire shops, both places let me know that “it’s just cosmetic.”
 One employee went so far as to call it nothing more than a “flesh wound.”
 I’m keeping this tire for now, but let’s hope I don’t come back to regret this

-Finally, we visited a Confederate cemetery.
-This cemetery was established in 1863 after the Battle of Chattanooga, a significant Union victory.
-It holds the graves of over 1,600 Confederate soldiers, including many unidentified individuals (and two Union soldiers who died as POWs).
-Chattanooga was a strategic location in the war, and the cemetery served as a centralized resting place for fallen soldiers from various battles.
+Finally, we visited a Confederate cemetery, established in 1863 after the Battle of Chattanooga, a key Union victory.
+It holds the graves of more than 1,600 Confederate soldiers, many of them unidentified, along with two Union POWs.

 Comments are closed.